hwonsuk/Portfolio_Demo/README.md

 # Portfolio Construction and Visualization

 As part of my graduate research, I needed a way to quickly build and visualize portfolio performance in the context of stress events.
 To do so, I created Portfolio.py (not included), which allows for easy and flexible portfolio construction, optimization, and visualization.
-The jupyter notebook shows a quick demonstration of the code.
+The jupyter notebook shows a quick demonstration of portfolio visualization.
 As a work in progress, there are lots of room for improvement and I will continue to add to this project (including an interactive component).

 ### What I have so far:
-The upper left plot shows the cumulative returns for  portfolio(s) and benchmark.
+The upper left plot shows the cumulative returns for portfolio(s) and the benchmark.
 The upper right plot is currently empty (possible visualizations are included below).
-The lower left plot shows drawdowns and the lower right depicts signal-to-noise.
+The lower left plot shows drawdowns and the lower right depicts the signal-to-noise ratio.

 <p align='center'>
 <img src='https://user-images.githubusercontent.com/60523841/105905760-d4af9a80-5ff0-11eb-9688-d0b571daf024.png' width='700'>